 26 Nov Windows 7 end-of-life

-During 2020 the following all reach the end of their live, starting with Windows 7 in the January:
+During 2020 the following all reach the end of their lives, starting with Windows 7 in January:

 - Windows 7